SAIKIRAN-MADALA/ProjectInfographics/README.md

 # ProjectInfographics
-This is basic task management tool using react and springboot
+This is basic task management tool using React and springboot